 The National Algerian Centre aims to provide activities and services to the Algerian community in the UK as well as promoting the unique traditions and diverse culture of Algeria to the wider public.

 Emotional and practical support for LGBT+ people experiencing domestic abuse.
 Abuse isn’t always physical - it can be psychological, emotional, financial and sexual too.
 Speak out, don't suffer in silence.

 Providing a lifeline for London's homeless and vulnerable youths, our day centre offers:

-- free employment training
+- a free employment, education and training programme

-- health and fitness services
+- health, fitness and wellbeing services

 - autism spectrum conditions and related neurodevelopmental difficulties

 - learning disabilities (including borderline or unclearly defined)